María José Vargas

 María José Vargas Parada (born 18 March 1993) is a Bolivian-born Argentine racquetball player.
 She is the current in World Games champion in Women's Singles, winning the title in Chengdu, China.
-Vargas is also the current South American Racquetball Champion in Women's Singles and Doubles, and a former Pan American Champion.
-Vargas has ten wins on the Ladies Professional Racquetball Tour (LPRT), and was the LPRT's #1 player in 2023-24.
+Vargas is also the current Pan American Champion in singles, doubles and team events, as well as the current South American Racquetball Champion in Women's Singles and Doubles.
+Vargas has 16 wins on the Ladies Professional Racquetball Tour (LPRT), and was the LPRT's #1 player in 2023-24.

 2006-2012 - Early years & playing for Bolivia

 Vargas played at the International Racquetball Federation (IRF) World Junior Championships several times as a junior player, representing Bolivia.
-She won Girls U12 at the 2006 IRF World Junior Championships in Tempe, Arizona, defeating the USA’s Devon Pimentelli in the final.
-She was a semi-finalist in Girls U14 in 2007 at World Juniors in Cochabamba, Bolivia, where she lost to Aubrey O’brien of the USA, 15-6, 14-15, 11-2.
+She won Girls U12 at the 2006 IRF World Junior Championships in Tempe, Arizona, defeating the USA's Devon Pimentelli in the final.
+She was a semi-finalist in Girls U14 in 2007 at World Juniors in Cochabamba, Bolivia, where she lost to Aubrey O'brien of the USA, 15-6, 14-15, 11-2.

 Vargas and Yasmine Sabja took home bronze in Girls U16 Doubles from the 2008 World Junior Championships in Tempe, Arizona.

-Vargas lost in the quarterfinals of Girls U16 at 2009 World Juniors in Santo Domingo, Dominican Republic to Aubrey O’brien of the USA, 15-4, 15-12.
-Also in Santo Domingo, Vargas played doubles with Yasmine Sabja, and they were runners-up in U18 Doubles to the USA's O’brien and Danielle Key, 13-15, 15-8, 11-0.
+Vargas lost in the quarterfinals of Girls U16 at 2009 World Juniors in Santo Domingo, Dominican Republic to Aubrey O'brien of the USA, 15-4, 15-12.
+Also in Santo Domingo, Vargas played doubles with Yasmine Sabja, and they were runners-up in U18 Doubles to the USA's O'brien and Danielle Key, 13-15, 15-8, 11-0.

 At 17, Vargas was selected to play in the 2010 World Championships in Seoul, South Korea, which was her first appearance at Worlds.
-She defeated Japan’s Estuko Noda, 15-5, 3-15, 11-10, to reach the quarterfinals, where she lost to USA veteran Cheryl Gudinas, 15-9, 15-7.
-Vargas also played doubles in Seoul with Jenny Daza, and they lost to Japan’s Naomi Wakimoto and Toshiko Sakamoto, 15-12, 15-2, in the quarterfinals.
+She defeated Japan's Estuko Noda, 15-5, 3-15, 11-10, to reach the quarterfinals, where she lost to USA veteran Cheryl Gudinas, 15-9, 15-7.
+Vargas also played doubles in Seoul with Jenny Daza, and they lost to Japan's Naomi Wakimoto and Toshiko Sakamoto, 15-12, 15-2, in the quarterfinals.
 In the team competition, Bolivia lost to South Korea in the quarterfinals.

-Vargas won Girls U16 at World Juniors in 2010, when she defeated the USA’s Kelani Bailey in the final, 15-11, 12-15, 11-6.
+Vargas won Girls U16 at World Juniors in 2010, when she defeated the USA's Kelani Bailey in the final, 15-11, 12-15, 11-6.
 She also won U16 Doubles with Masiel Rivera, as they defeated Courtney Chisholm and Devon Pimentelli of the USA in the final, 15-9, 15-9.

 In Santo Domingo, Dominican Republic, at the 2011 World Junior Championships, Vargas lost in the Girls U18 Singles final, 4-15, 15-7, 11-4, to Canadian Frédérique Lambert.
 But she did win Girls U18 Doubles that year with Adriana Riveros.
 They defeated Mexicans Sofia Rascon and Elena Robles, 15-11, 15-5.